Public History Alumni

 My interests continue to evolve, and in 2017 I will complete an Ed.D. in Higher Education Administration.
 I’ve found it’s incredibly important to consider the wider landscape of libraries, and my coursework and research have afforded me that opportunity.

 As an undergraduate I spent my summers at Boston National Historical Park interpreting the Battle of Bunker Hill and giving tours on the U.S.S.
 Cassin Young, a WWII destroyer.
 It was a powerful experience.
 I was fascinated by the way in which visitors could sometimes really connect to the history of a place.
 When I graduated from Mount Holyoke College in 2005 I knew I wanted to work in the field of history, but I also wanted my work to have a broad, positive impact.
 I began working at a non-profit that promoted the study of history among high school students, but found myself drawn back to interpreting historic sites on the weekends.
 Like the visitors I met at Boston National Historical Park, I too valued a connection to historic places.
-I’m not sure what this means about my career in history yet, but as a PhD candidate at Boston University, I have lots of ideas I am eager to explore.
 I chose the Public History Program at UMass Amherst because of its versatility, its balance between academics and practical skills, and the opportunity it presents to explore what public history means.

-Niki's dissertation topic at Boston University is "Filene's on Washington Street: Modernity, Culture, and Commercial Amusement, 1800-1940."
+In 2016, I completed my PhD in American Studies at Boston University where my dissertation topic was "Filene's on Washington Street: Modernity, Culture, and Commercial Amusement, 1800-1940."

 Na Li (Lina) (2009) | Visiting Professor at the Center for Historic Research, Institute for Advanced Humanities and Social Sciences, Chingqing University, China